Philadelphia Rage: Philadelphia Rage Team Record

 Despite fielding essentially the same team that went all the way to the finals, the relocated Philadelphia Rage did not do nearly as well in its second season, going just 13-31 and finishing fifth (dead last) in the East.

 Last Season

-Things were looking up for the Rage in season under new coach Anne Donovan.
-They got off to a 9-5 start when the league suddenly folded on December 22, 1998.
-Less than a month later, on January 18, 1999 Rage reserve guard Katrina Price died of a self-inflicted gunshot.
+Under new coach Anne Donovan, the Rage was off to a 9–5 start when the league suddenly folded on December 22, 1998.
+Less than a month later, on January 18, 1999, Rage reserve guard Katrina Price died of a self-inflicted gunshot.